How to Prepare Business Plans Your Lenders Will Love

 Why is a business plan important?

-A business plan is an essential document for any business for a few reasons.
-First, developing the plan allows a business owner the opportunity to think about the business in a much larger sense.
-A business plan isn’t about day-to-day operational issues; it’s about vision and long-term goals.
-Just by putting a vision and goals on paper, a business owner can gain greater clarity and purpose with regard to where the business is headed.
+A business plan is essential for any business for a few reasons.
+First, developing the plan allows a business owner to think about the business in a much larger sense.
+A business plan isn’t about day-to-day operational issues but vision and long-term goals.
+By putting a vision and goals on paper, a business owner can gain greater clarity and purpose concerning where the business is headed.

-A business plan is also an important tool to communicate the business’s purpose and strengths to other interested parties.
+A business plan is also essential to communicate the business’s purpose and strengths to other interested parties.
 Before offering to finance, lenders may want detailed information about a business’s planned operations.
-Investors may want to see a written road map for viability before committing themselves to business.
+Investors may wish to have a written road map for viability before committing to a company.

 Finally, a business plan formalizes the idea.
-While your business’s goals and purpose may be very clear to you, they may not be so clear to your employees.
+While your business’s goals and purpose may be obvious to you, they may not be so clear to your employees.
 By putting a business’s purpose, mission, strengths, and plans onto paper, you turn your ideas into a written guide for your employees.
-They can then use the written plan to make decisions that are in line with the stated purpose of the business.
+They can then use the written plan to make decisions that align with the business’s stated purpose.

 What does a business plan include?

 Business plans can come in a wide variety of forms and lengths.
 However, all business plans have some common elements.
 Your business plan should have three sections.
-The first is the Business Concept, which is where you should describe your business, its products or services, and what makes your business and its products unique.
+The first is the Business Concept, where you should describe your business, its products or services, and what makes your company and its products unique.

 The Business Concept